 I know, I know….
 It seems like it should be relatively simple to take back roads when you travel.
 It also seems like this is a blog that I should have written in 2013, back when I first got started.
 But I’ve learned quite a bit over the past several years of travelling on back roads, and continue to learn more each year about how to maximize my travel experiences.

-Occassionally, it can be as easy as switching your Google Map directions to “Avoid Highways.”
+Occasionally, it can be as easy as switching your Google Map directions to “Avoid Highways.”
 But if you want the full experience of getting off the highway and exploring the countless back roads this country has to offer, there are a few pointers and suggestions I’ve learned over the last five years.

-I’m going to break down my advice into three main types of situations where you will be taking back roads.
 I would like to start off, however, with a very simple tip that applies universally: take your time and enjoy your trip, no matter where you are going.
 The entire purpose of Take Back Roads is to make your driving experience, every driving experience, more relaxing and more enjoyable.
 If your sole intent is to get where you are going as quickly as you possibly can, you’re probably on the wrong website anyway!